-Everil is a freelance copyist, serving the needs of various businesses in the city that need copies of contracts, letter, etc. A successful DC 10 Charisma (Persuasion) check gets him to reveal that he remembers the man with the red braid, and he knows his name is Doctor Remora because of a curious incident.
+Everil is a freelance copyist, serving the needs of various businesses in the city that need copies of contracts, letters, etc. A successful DC 15 Diplomacy check gets him to reveal that he remembers the man with the red braid, and he knows his name is Doctor Remora because of a curious incident.
 Doctor Remora came to Everil's little office with a piece of paper.
 It had writing on it, but the doctor did not show it to him.
 What Remora wanted was to see if any of Everil's supply of paper matched with the one Remora was carrying.
 None of Everil's paper seemed right, and Remora went on his way, tipping Everil with a silver piece for his time.
-If the characters offer him some money to help his recollection, Everil remembers Remora seemed to be checking the heavier-weight paper, like that used for legal documents.
-He was talking to himself, and kept saying, "Borgandy, Borgandy, Borgandy... where do they get it?"
+A DC 20 check means that Everil remembers Remora seemed to be checking the heavier-weight paper, like that used for legal documents.
+If the PCs made the DC 20 check and also offer money, Everil suddenly recalls that Remora was talking to himself, and kept saying, "Borgandy, Borgandy... where do they get it?"